dpreid/penduino-ui/README.md

 # penduino-ui

+This UI has been moved to the [penduino repo](https://github.com/dpreid/penduino)

-In ACTIVE DEVELOPMENT - there is no guarantee that this UI is completely functional.
+ARCHIVED - there is no guarantee that this UI is completely functional.
 I am in the process of updating from Vue2 to Vue3 as well as updating features based on other UI developments.

 Based upon ['penduino-ui'](https://github.com/timdrysdale/penduino-ui) by Tim Drysdale